simpleinjector/Documentation/source/diagnostics.rst

 .. image:: images/diagnostics2.png
    :alt: Diagnostics debugger view watch window

 The debugger views also allow visualizing your application's dependency graphs.
 This can give you a good view of what the end result of your DI configuration is.
-By drilling into the list of **Registrations** or **Root Registrations**, you can select the text visualizer (the magnifying glass icon) on the **DependencyGraph** property on any of the lister registrations:
+By drilling into the list of **Registrations** or **Root Registrations**, you can select the text visualizer (the magnifying glass icon) on the **DependencyGraph** property on any of the listed registrations:

 .. image:: images/dependencygraph.png
    :alt: Viewing dependency graphs

+.. container:: Note

+    **Note**: **Root Registrations** are registrations that are not depended upon by any other registration (or at least, not that Simple Injector can statically determine).
+They form the starting point of an object graph and are usually the types that are directly resolved from the container.

 This same information can be requested programmatically by using the Diagnostic API.
-The Diagnostic API is located in the **SimpleInjector.Diagnostics.dll**.
-This dll is part of the core NuGet package.
+The Diagnostic API is located in the **SimpleInjector.Diagnostics** namespace.
 Interacting with the Diagnostic API is especially useful for automated testing.
 The following is an example of an integration test that checks whether the container is free of configuration warnings:

 .. code-block:: c#